Guides

 If you have already deployed a centralized Windows Event Log Collector to which all domain controllers forward login events, and you wish to deploy AD integration with Virtual Appliances using this Windows Event Log Collector, you will need to deploy a single AD connector for all AD domains, with an optional second connector for redundancy.

-Outbound Network Access to Cisco Umbrella
+Outbound Network Access to Umbrella

 The Cisco AD Connector server requires outbound access as specified below:

-• 443 (TCP) to api.opendns.com for syncing
+• For syncs, allow 443 (TCP) to api.umbrella.com.

 • Access to additional URLs on port 80/443 (TCP) may be required for Windows to perform Certificate Revocation List and Code-Signing checks.
 For a complete list of ports, see the section on Communication Flow and Troubleshooting.